 The Supervisory Board regularly consults a list of questions and holds discussions to review the efficiency of its own activities.
 According to the rules of procedure, this review encompasses in particular the procedures within the Supervisory Board and the supply of information to the Supervisory Board, in addition to qualitative criteria.
 No significant deficits have been identified as of yet, although work processes and regular reporting by the Managing Board, based on the results of the self-assessment, are being developed on an ongoing basis.
-Furthermore, the Supervisory Board has formed the economic committee, which has two members, as part of its expansion to four members.

 IV.
-Specifying of numerical targets for the equal representation of women and men in management positions
+Specification of numerical targets for the equal representation of women and men in management positions

-Manz AG first specified numerical targets for the equal representation of women and men in management positions according to Article 76 (4), Article 111 (5) of the German Stock Corporation Act (AktG) and Article 25 (1) of the Introductory Act to the German Stock Corporation act (EGAktG) in the 2015 fiscal year.
-The Group determined that the numerical targets should each be achieved or exceeded by June 30, 2017.
-After this implementation deadline, Manz AG set new numerical targets for the equal representation of women and men in management positions according to Articles 76 (4) and 111 (5) of the AktG.
+Manz AG set targets for the equal participation of women and men in executive positions pursuant to section 76 (4) and section 111 (5) of the Stock Corporation Act (AktG), most recently in the financial year 2017.
 The Group determined that the numerical targets should each be achieved or exceeded by June 30, 2022.